 The new design isn't a poorly executed aesthetics attempt; the checkerboards have an important role to play in post-launch engineering analysis.
 And as the big rocket's form slowly yields to function, the patterns also serve as a reminder to NASA and its contractors that despite recent setbacks, the Space Launch System continues inching forward from design to reality.

-Space Launch System with version 3 paint job
+The Space Launch System, with its version 3 paint job.

 The history of a paint job